yeasinrafee/Tic-Tac-Toe/README.md

 A TOP Javascript Project

-Here I have mostly focused of the Module pattern of javascript rather than the UI. :)
+Here I have mostly focused on the Module pattern of javascript rather than the UI. :)